With racing and music events, Tesla gets over marketing allergy in China

 But Tesla in China doesn’t have the headstart in all-electric vehicles that it had in the U.S. market when it debuted the Model S in 2012.

-Chinese startup Nio Inc (NIO.N) sells two premium all-electric SUVs, Jaguar has launched is I-PACE SUV and BMW (BMWG.DE) has its i3 hatchback and i8 sportscar.
-By the end of the year, Audi will have two all-electric SUVs on the market while Daimler’s (DAIGn.DE) Mercedes will have one.
+Chinese startup Nio Inc sells two premium all-electric SUVs, Jaguar has launched is I-PACE SUV and BMW has its i3 hatchback and i8 sportscar.
+By the end of the year, Audi will have two all-electric SUVs on the market while Daimler’s Mercedes will have one.

 The U.S firm also doesn’t expect Musk’s cult status to propel sales to the same extent it does elsewhere, the sources said.